 1) A registered charitable organization.

 3) The sport’s national governing body for use by them for related community sports.

 a) The object of the club is to provide facilities for and promote participation of the whole community in the sport of Golf.

-b) The income and property of the club shall be applied solely towards promoting the clubs objectives as set forth in this constitution and no portion thereof shall be paid or transferred, directly or indirectly, to the members of the club.
+b) The income and property of the club shall be applied solely towards promoting the club’s objectives as set forth in this constitution and no portion thereof shall be paid or transferred, directly or indirectly, to the members of the club or to third parties.

 c) In the event of the dissolution of the club, any assets remaining after the satisfaction of all debts and liabilities shall not be paid to or distributed amongst the members of the club, but shall be given or transferred to one or more of the following approved sporting or charitable bodies;

 1) A registered charitable organization.

 3) The sport’s national governing body for use by them for related community sports.